 Pleasant Valley FCE meets

-Pleasant Valley Family and Community Education Club met recently in the Pleasant Valley United Methodist Church fellowship hall.
+The Pleasant Valley Family and Community Education Club met recently in the fellowship hall of Pleasant Valley United Methodist Church in Union City.